 In the state of Florida, a worker who is injured on the job is typically only able to seek workers’ compensation benefits to help pay for their injuries.
 It is uncommon to be able to file a suit directly against your employer for your Miami construction accident injury.
 It takes specific facts and a specific situation in order to be able to sue your employer for your injuries.

-The Law Offices of Prosper Shaked is Here to Help
+Prosper Shaked Accident Injury Attorneys PA is Here to Help

 If you or a loved one has suffered a personal injury from a construction accident in or around a Miami hotel, then it is important that you consult with an experienced Miami construction accident attorney.
-The Law Offices of Prosper Shaked is proud to offer FREE consultations to all prospective clients.
+Prosper Shaked Accident Injury Attorneys PA is proud to offer FREE consultations to all prospective clients.
 Call us today at (305) 694-2676 or contact us online for an experienced and honest assessment of your legal situation.
 Our advice is free, and all our discussions will always be protected by the attorney-client privilege.
-Take your first steps towards recovery with a consultation with an experienced construction accident attorney at the Law Office of Prosper Shaked today.
+Take your first steps towards recovery with a consultation with an experienced construction accident attorney at Prosper Shaked Accident Injury Attorneys PA today.